windowsair/xv6-labs-my-solution/README.md

 # Introduce

 This repo contains my solution of each lab.
 I use more detailed comments and include some insights from each lab which can be found in `README.md`.
+Also, I give the modified files and the corresponding `xxx.diff` files, which can be found in the directory of each lab.
 Hope you will find it helpful😘.

 # One More Thing...